krmaxwell/krmaxwell.github.io/_posts/2015-05-07-tempfile-module.md

 ```

 This works almost identically except for the lack of a file descriptor to track and close.
 Again, your program can use the temporary directory for a bit and move the `os.rmdir()` call outside the `try`.

+## Conclusion

+I use this sort of pattern in [Maltrieve](http://maltrieve.org) for checking the archive directory before saving off retrieved malware.
+If you have suggestions on other use cases, or better ways to do this, I'd love to chat with you on [GitHub](https://github.com/krmaxwell/krmaxwell.github.io/pull/68) or [Twitter](https://twitter.com/kylemaxwell).